 Travelers can witness a huge change in SDF which is set to offset foreign travelers’ carbon impact.
 Before the Pandemic, SDF was $65 per person per night for all nationalities except Indians and Bangladeshis.
 No SDF was required for Indians and Bangladeshis.
 After the Pandemic, SDF is USD 200 per person per night which is very high.
-SDF for Indians and Bangladeshis is INR 1200 per person per night.
+SDF for Indians is INR 1200 per person per night.

 Permanent removal of Minimum Daily Package Rate (MDPR)

 Travelers traveling to Bhutan before the pandemic had to pay the Minimum Daily Package Rate (MDPR).
-MDPR was levied for all tourists except the nationals of India, Bangladesh, and the Maldives.
+MDPR was levied for all tourists except the nationals of India, and Bangladesh.
 It includes SDF and all-inclusive facilities (accommodation, meals, ground transport, guide, and museums & monuments entrance fees).
 MDPR used to be $250 per person per night in peak seasons and $200 per person per night in the low season.
 Travelers had to stick to the itinerary designed for the tour and followed them.
 With the introduction of a new policy after the pandemic, MDPR is permanently removed.
 It has allowed travelers to travel on their own and customize their itinerary, accommodation, monuments visits etc.

 Increase in Museums and Monuments Entrance Fees